Multimodal Datasets with Controllable Mutual Information: Examples of datasets resulting from our model

 The mass of the black hole $\tilde{u}_1$ influences the data from both telescopes; however, the atmospheric effects $\tilde{u}_2$ only impact the data from the Event Horizon Telescope.
 This narrative is captured by the causal model illustrated in Fig.~\ref{fig:multimodal-causal-story}(a).
 This causal model corresponds to the structural equations

-The closed-form, analytical equations for various mutual information quantities corresponding to a similar causal model can be found in Appendix~\ref{app:closed_form}.
+The closed-form, analytical equations for various MI quantities corresponding to a similar causal model can be found in Appendix~\ref{app:closed_form}.
 The $\mathbf{T}_{ki}$ are \textit{templates} that have the same shape as the $\mathbf{z}_i$ and can encode some type of inhomogeneous (spatial) structure in the latents.
 For example, the templates $\mathbf{T}_{11}$ and $\mathbf{T}_{12}$ associated with $\tilde u_1$ (black hole mass) are designed to concentrate at the center of the galaxy and dissipates away from the center.
 Similarly, the template $\mathbf{T}_{21}$ associated with $\tilde u_2$ (atmospheric effect) are designed to be diffuse across the whole example.
-Not shown explicitly in the figure are the functions that generate the observed data from the latents: $\theta = z_\theta$, $\mathbf{x_1} = f_1(\mathbf{z}_1)$, and $\mathbf{x_2} = f_2(\mathbf{z}_2)$.

 Fig.~\ref{fig:multimodal-causal-story}(a) also has paths from $\tilde{u}_1$ and $\tilde{u}_2$ to $z_\theta$ scaled by the hyperparameters $\eta_1$ and $\eta_2$.
 This flexibility allows us to capture two different narratives in the same model by changing the values of $\eta_i$.
-In onenarrative, $\theta$ represents the mass of the black hole and corresponds to $\eta_1=1,\eta_2=0$.
+In one narrative, $\theta$ represents the mass of the black hole and corresponds to $\eta_1=1,\eta_2=0$.
 In the second narrative, $\theta$ represents the atmospheric effect and corresponds to $\eta_1=0,\eta_2=1$.

 Table~\ref{tab:galaxy-cases} shows the result of the mutual information when all of the $\rho$ variables are set to 1 and the dimensionality of the data in each modality is $d=3072$.
 Note that in the scenario where the quantity of interest $\theta$ corresponds to the atmospheric effect, that there is no mutual information between the data from the Event Horizon Telescope and the quantity of interest.